alb2k/fuel-filling-service/README.md

 The project represents a basic CRUD webservice where you can manage fuel fillings (of a car).<br>
 It is also shipped with a nice UI (openapi-ui) so that no external REST/HTTP client is required.

-This project was created for the [Microstream hackathon](https://hackathon.microstream.one/)

 ### Used technologies
 * [Microstream](https://microstream.one/platforms/microstream-for-java/)
 * [Microprofile (config)](https://github.com/eclipse/microprofile-config)